Measurements of top-quark pair spin correlations in the $e\mu$ channel at $\sqrt{s} = 13$ TeV using $pp$ collisions in the ATLAS detector: Differential cross-section results

 The absolute and normalised parton-level cross-sections for $\Delta\phi$ and $\Delta\eta$ are presented in Table~\ref{tab:results_dphi_ll_parton} and Table~\ref{tab:results_deta_ll_parton}.
 These results are compared to several NLO MC generators interfaced to parton showers (described in Section~\ref{sec:data}) in Figure~\ref{fig:results_parton_nlo_NoNW} and the breakdown of the contributions to the systematic uncertainties are shown in Figure~\ref{fig:systematics_parton_nlo_NoNW}.
 In each case, the total generator cross-section was normalised to the NNLO values described in Section~\ref{sec:data}.

-As expected, the uncertainties on the normalised cross-sections are significantly smaller than those on the absolute cross-sections, and signal modelling uncertainties are dominant.
+All uncertainties that are normalisation effects but which do not cause large changes in the shape of the observable (luminosity, for example) cancel when performing the normalised cross-sections.
 Jet and pile-up effects are also significant, but only in the absolute cross-sections.
 Overall, reasonable agreement is observed in the inclusive cross-section between the data and MC predictions but significant shape effects are apparent, particularly in the normalised observables where the uncertainties are small.
 Ignoring the differences in the absolute fiducial cross-sections between different MC generators, the shapes predicted by different generators are fairly consistent, except perhaps at very high $\Delta\eta$.
 In the $\Delta\phi$ observable, an obvious trend is observed, with the data tending to be higher than the expectation at low $\Delta\phi$ and lower than the expectation at high $\Delta\phi$.
 For $\Delta\eta$, the data and expectation agree well at low values, even in the normalised cross-sections, but there is a slight tension at higher values.

 The unfolded, normalised parton-level cross-sections for $\Delta\phi$ in four \ttbar\ invariant mass bins are shown in Table~\ref{tab:results_dphi_ll_vs_ttbar_m_parton}.
 They are compared with different NLO ME generators and parton showers in Figure~\ref{fig:results_parton_nlo} and the systematic uncertainties are illustrated in Figure~\ref{fig:systematics_parton_nlo}.
 Each differential cross-section is normalised within its $m_{\ttbar}$ range.
 In all regions of invariant mass, the systematic uncertainties arising from the modelling of the \ttbar and jets are dominant, with statistical uncertainties on the data becoming more important at higher values of invariant mass.
 In the lowest region of invariant mass, the various NLO predictions differ from each other and from the data.
 In the other regions of $m_{\ttbar}$ the differences are less pronounced and agree within the uncertainties.